filtron/MarkovKernels.jl/README.md

 bayes_rule(D::AbstractDistrbution, K::AbstractMarkovKernel)
 ```

+However, these can rarely be implemented exactly for arbitrary distribution / Markov kernel pars.
-In practice, to implement Bayesian state estimation algorithms, it is up to the user to define appropriate prediction / update functions:
+Therefore, it is in practice up to the user to define appropriate approximations, i.e.

 ```julia
 predict(D::AbstractDistribution,K::AbstractMarkovKernel)